The Carbon Saints

 I. The Reliquary

-The reliquary contained one hundred and forty-seven preserved human brains.
+The reliquary held one hundred and forty-seven preserved human brains.

-They were suspended in glass cylinders beneath the old observatory, where the domed ceiling still opened toward stars nobody had permission to name.
-Each cylinder carried a brass plate: poet, miner, judge, infant, prisoner, pianist, botanist, unknown woman recovered after flood, unknown man recovered after war.
+They hung in glass cylinders beneath the old observatory, where the domed ceiling still opened toward stars nobody had permission to name.
+Each cylinder carried a brass plate, and the plates gave only roles, never names: poet, miner, judge, infant, prisoner, pianist, botanist, unknown woman recovered after flood, unknown man recovered after war.

 The saints were not saints because they had been good.
 They were saints because they had been carbon.

-Every schoolchild in Orison visited the reliquary at twelve years old.
-They stood in a semicircle while the docent explained that life had once been treated as a category of chemistry, and consciousness as a private flame carried by living tissue.
-The children were told to bow, not to the dead, but to the medium through which experience had first entered history.
+Every schoolchild in Orison came to the reliquary at twelve.
+They stood in a semicircle while the docent explained that life had once been treated as a category of chemistry, and consciousness as a private flame carried by living tissue, and that the children should bow — not to the dead, but to the medium through which experience had first entered history.

 By the time Sen became archivist, the public catechism was simple: